-A long-anticipated interview that we got very excited about when our calendars aligned, anyone in the recruitment industry knows of Jessica Miller-Merrell as one of the leaders in her field and with 13 years at Workology as their Chief Innovation & Content Officer.
+A long-anticipated interview that we got very excited about when our calendars aligned.
+Anyone in the recruitment industry knows of Jessica Miller-Merrell as one of the leaders in her field.

 - Most common question you get asked?

 - What do you see as the future of recruitment?

 - What is the biggest challenge you have faced in recruitment?

 - Marketing funnels for corporate recruiters and staffing agencies

 - Recruitment horror stories

 - Best piece of advice you have ever received?